Parent and Family Engagement Policy

 Title I Schoolwide School

-The staff at Roger R. Bell Elementary School believes educating our children should be a continuous collaboration between the home, school, and the community.
-To ensure parent and family engagement in the planning and implementation of the Title I program, the following activities will be implemented at Roger R. Bell Elementary School.
+The staff at Roger Bell New Tech Academy believes educating our children should be a continuous collaboration between the home, school, and the community.
+To ensure parent and family engagement in the planning and implementation of the Title I program, the following activities will be implemented at Roger Bell New Tech Academy.

-Roger R. Bell Elementary School staff members, parents and families will jointly develop a written Parent and Family Engagement Policy to be distributed annually to parents and families of all children.
-This document will be distributed to parents and families in the RBE Student Handbook and at intake meetings for new students.
+Roger Bell New Tech Academy (RBNTA) staff members, parents and families will jointly develop a written Parent and Family Engagement Policy to be distributed annually to parents and families of all children.
+This document will be distributed to parents and families in the RBNTA Student Handbook and at intake meetings for new students.
 Review of the policy will occur annually at the Spring Meeting with opportunities for input at the school throughout the spring.

 Opportunities for Regular Public Meetings

-Annual Fall Meeting and Annual Spring Meetings will be held at Roger Bell Elementary.
+Annual Fall Meeting and Annual Spring Meetings will be held at Roger Bell New Tech Academy.

 An Annual Fall Meeting will be held in conjunction with “Open House” to